azhangxi/FTPServer/README.md

 # FTPServer
-This text file documents the commands for the FTP server.

 # Initialization
 Do a "make" followed by "./CSftp PORTNUMBER".
 The program will not work if the first argument is not a valid port number,